About Device Wifi & Certificate Based Authentication

 A note on GovWifi CBA technical support

-GovWifi are unable to offer in depth support regarding the set up of Public Key Infrastructure or the generation or deployment of certificates to managed devices.
-This is because our client set ups vary greatly and this should be done by an inhouse expert.
+GovWifi are unable to offer in-depth support regarding the set up of PKI or the generation and deployment of certificates.
+This should be done by an in-house expert.
+GovWifi’s role is to enable the CBA option on the Admin portal once requirements and risks are understood.

 What does the GovWifi team need to do when an organisation wants to use CBA?